 All calls that are made in and out of our control room are recorded, including 999 calls.
+This will therefore capture all information discussed as identified above.

-They are recorded so that they can be played back if clarification is needed and are sometimes used as evidence in court cases.
+Calls are recorded so that they can be played back if clarification is needed and are sometimes used as evidence in court cases.
 No warning is given that the calls are recorded at the time of making the call as this would obviously cause delay in an emergency situation.
+We believe it will not adversely affect you and we think you would expect it